San Pedro – Laguna Verde – Polques – Laguna Colorada – Arbol de Piedra – Laguna Hedionda – San Juan

 Yep… after all these years, and despite its hardships, South West Bolivia is definitely a dreamy slice of heaven.
 Fat Bike Heaven.

 Given our relatively light setups, we decided to tackle the classic Lagunas Route in its entirety, rather than attempting to avoid the worst parts of its sand and corrugation.
-Certainly, this is a tough road, especially give the altitude – and as a result, most heavily laden tourers push for substantial sections of the ride.
-On the Pugs, however, I had no issue riding everything, and thoroughly enjoying the vast majority of it: fat tyres glide over sand, snake-like, leaving barely a trace.
+Certainly, this is a tough road, especially give the altitude – and as a result, most heavily laden tourers push for sizeable sections of the ride.
+On the Pugs, however, I had no issue riding everything, and thoroughly enjoyed it all: fat tyres glide over sand, snake-like, leaving barely a trace.
 Mike’s Surly Ogre, shod with 29×2.3 tyres, fared very well too, even if it was a little slower going for him given his ‘skinnier’ tyres.
+Whatever bike you have, I’d recommend running the fattest tyres you can.
+Assuming you’re carrying a medium-ish load, you should be fine, perhaps just pushing the odd section.

 Thanks as usual to the Andes By Bike for their excellent route notes, which we combined with Tour.Tk’s excellent cycling guide to SW Bolivia, both of which proved extremely handy – even if actual road conditions are constantly changing.
 Given the time of year and the associated frigid temperatures, we kept camping to a minimum, kipping out on floors or in cheap refugios.
 Winds tended to be in our favour.